-A government that is fully respectful of the rights of individuals to live their lives as they wish (as long as they respect the rights of others to do likewise) would be neutral regarding the subjective preferences of its citizens.
+A government that is fully respectful of the right of individuals to live their lives as they wish (as long as they respect the rights of others to do likewise) would be neutral regarding the subjective preferences of its citizens.
 People who are more risk tolerant than others should have a right to exercise their preferences, and those who are less risk tolerant than others should have that same right.
 This reasonable premise has some striking policy implications because the present order is most definitely not neutral regarding environmental preferences.

 Preference neutrality works well when it comes to the consumption of private goods, such as those regulated by the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Toxic Substances Control Act (TSCA).
 It does not work well, however, when it comes to the consumption of public environmental goods, which pose a far more difficult problem.
-Within the same city, for instance, one person cannot exercise his preference for cleaner air without infringing upon another's preference for air quality as it is at present.
+Within the same city, for instance, one person cannot exercise his preference for cleaner air without infringing upon another's preference for, say, more entry-level jobs in the manufacturing sector.
 After all, nothing is free, and people vary (legitimately) in their willingness to trade off environmental goods and services for other goods and services.

 A policy founded on preference neutrality requires that we do as little violence to minority preferences as possible.
-Since some majority will, of necessity, be imposing its preferences on some minority, the only way to provide safeguards for minority preferences is to require some sort of supermajority consensus before decisions about public goods are made.
+When it comes to public goods like air and watersheds, some majority will, of necessity, be imposing its preferences on some minority.
+The only way to provide safeguards for minority preferences is to require some sort of supermajority consensus before decisions about public goods are made.